Enryun/Common_SwiftUI/README.md

 #### FloatingAction

 Represents a customizable floating action button with identifiable properties.
+Used for `ArcFloatingButton` and `ExpandFloatingButton`.

 Parameters:
 - `id`: A unique identifier for the button, useful for distinguishing multiple instances.